meganz/MEGAchat/CodeSafetyGuidline.md

 ## Raw pointer handling ##
-* When an object has to keep a reference to some other object and that reference never changes throughout the lifetime of the object, do not do it with a pointer, but with a reference.
-That is, the member type will be not 'SomeObject*', but 'SomeObject&'.
+* When an object has to keep a reference to some other object and that reference never changes throughout the lifetime of the object whose member it is, do not do it with a pointer, but with a reference.
+That is, the type of the member will be not 'SomeObject*', but 'SomeObject&'.
-The reference must be passed to the constructor and the member initialized in ctor the initialization list, otherwise the code will not compile.
+The reference must be passed to the constructor and the member initialized in the ctor initialization list, otherwise the code will not compile.
 In this way the reference is guaranteed to be non-NULL, cannot be changed during the lifetime of the object, and is more convenient to dereference with `.` rather than `->`.
 * Pass references rather than pointers as function parameters whenever NULL is not used.
 This guarantees that the parameter is never NULL, and is easier to dereference with a `.` rather than `->`.

+## Forward declarations ##
+In a header, whenever you are using _only_ pointers or references to an externall class (i.e. not defined in that header), but not accessing its members or doing any operations with it, do not include the header that defines that external class, but rather do a forward declaration.
+At this point the compiler only needs to know that this is a class, and nothing more.
+Including the header make you life easier but will slow down compilation and doint it many times can _greatly_ slow down compilation.
+## Templates ##
+Templates are both type-safe and very efficient because the compiler knows all types and code at compile times and can do a lot of optimizations.
+The safety of templates can be very roughly be described with this: "If it compiles, it will most probably just work correctly".
+One of the reasons for this is that the compiler knows the exact types of everything, (rather than doing type conversions to match declared types), and has a more complete picture of what you are trying to do.
+* You can get familiar with the CRTP (Curiously Recurreing Template Pattern) pattern and use it whenever you need polymorphism and can do with static polymorphism.